acch/tinysync/README.md

-*sync.conf* | The configuration file which includes information about your setup, such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when something in the directory changes autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup
+*sync.conf* | The configuration file which includes information about your setup, such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when the directory is modified autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup